-Practicum at The University of Iowa School of Social Work is composed of two levels of courses.
+Practicum at the University of Iowa School of Social Work is composed of two levels of courses.

 - A. Generalist Practica Course.
-Students admitted to the M.S.W. program without a Bachelor's Degree with a major in social work from an accredited program are required to take Generalist Practicum: 300 contact hours during the spring semester of the first year for full-time students; and during the spring semester of the second year for 3-year and 4-year program students.
+Students admitted to the M.S.W. program without a bachelor's degree in social work from a Council in Social Work Education (CSWE) accredited program are required to take Generalist Practicum: 300 contact hours during the spring semester of the first year for full-time students; and during the spring semester of the second year for 3-year and 4-year program students.
 Three (3) semester hours of credit will be earned for successful completion of the Generalist Practicum. - B. Specialized Practica Course.
 All students admitted to the M.S.W. program are required to take the Practicum with Clinical or Leadership Specialization during the fall and spring of the final year.
-The minimum required 600 contact hours of Practicum with Clinical or Leadership Specialization will earn 6 semester hours of credit. - C. Co-Requisite Courses.
+The minimum required 600 contact hours of Practicum with Clinical or Leadership Specialization will earn 6 semester hours of credit. - Co-Requisite Courses.
 Generalist Practicum Seminar for Generalist Practicum and the Clinical or Leadership Practicum Seminar I and II for the Practicum with Clinical or Leadership Specialization.